 We know our customers

-We have delivered training to many thousands of Service leavers for the past 20 years and,
+We have delivered training to many thousands of Service leavers for over 20 years and,

 as the MOD’s official provider of resettlement, we are uniquely placed to understand the